 Nadia Sophie Seiler Rare Materials Residency

-At the culmination of the term, the resident will present a public talk on a topic relevant to the substantive experience gained during his or her tenure.
-The resident will also receive funds to attend the annual conference of the Rare Books and Manuscripts Section (RBMS) of ALA/ACRL.
+At the culmination of the residency, the Resident will present a public talk on a topic relevant to the experience gained during their tenure.
+The Resident will also receive funds to attend the 2024 Annual Meeting of the Society of American Archivists (SAA) and the 2025 Conference of the Rare Books and Manuscripts Section (RBMS) of the American Library Association (ALA), or similar professional development activities.

 Award Period